 Non-Hodgkin lymphoma (NHL) is less common than Hodgkin lymphoma in teens, but the risk of NHL goes up as people get older.
 There are many types of NHL.
-Some of the types seen more often in adolescents tend to grow quickly and require intensive treatment, but they also tend to respond better to treatment than NHL in older adults.
+Some of the types seen more often in adolescents tend to grow quickly and require intense treatment, but they also tend to respond better to treatment than NHL in older adults.

 Leukemias are cancers of the bone marrow and blood.
 They are the most common cancers in children, but they can occur at any age.
 In fact, most leukemias occur in older adults.

 Leukemias in adolescents are usually acute (fast growing) types such as acute lymphocytic leukemia (ALL) or acute myeloid leukemia (AML).
 Leukemia can cause tiredness, weakness, pale skin, bleeding or bruising, fever, weight loss, bone and joint pain, and other symptoms.
 Acute leukemias can grow quickly, so they need to be treated as soon as they are found.

 The outlook for most acute leukemias tends to be better the younger a patient is.

 The risk of thyroid cancer tends to go up as people get older, but it’s found more often in younger people than most other adult cancers.
 It’s also much more common in young women than in young men.